 Philosophy and personal events aside, today I just want to thank and shed some light on the people, without whom I would have certainly had to get my feet wet floundering in some crepuscular alley.
 They are not only the most important people in my life right now, but also someone whose positives I'd like to emulate.

-Now, when it comes to idolizing someone, for the fancy Dans, it might be some celebrity like Brad Pitt or SRK, or if you are sports oriented, may be legends like Ronaldo, Roger Federer or Sachin Tendulkar would fit the bill, or may be the traditional geeks would pick the likes of Bill Gates or Steve Jobs as the people to be.
+Now, when it comes to idolizing someone, for the fancy Dans it might be a celebrity like Brad Pitt or SRK, or if you are sports oriented may be legends like Ronaldo, Roger Federer or Sachin Tendulkar would fit the bill, or may be the traditional geeks would pick the likes of Bill Gates or Steve Jobs as the people to be.
 But all said and done, all of them might be great, but each and every one of us has someone special in our lives...
 Someone irreplaceable!
-This special person(s) is someone we have always looked up to and followed since our childhood and whose name is the first to turn up in our heads, in the face of adversity.
+This special person(s) is someone we have always looked up to and followed since our childhood and whose name is the first to turn up in our heads in the face of adversity.
 Don't know about you guys, but my parents have been such a guiding light for me ever since I was brought into this big, wide, uncertain world.
 Our parents...
 The very people we talk to everyday, whom we seldom thank and whose importance we hardly ever realize...
 What a strange and wonderful relation to share for those fortunate enough!
 So, this article is dedicated to you Baba & Mamma!

 So, today I say this publicly to my parents that: